Use linear traffic shifting

 Configure Linear Traffic Shifting

-Once you are ready for your deployment and have set up CloudWatch alarms for your endpoint, you can use either the Amazon SageMaker UpdateEndpoint API or the update-endpoint command in the AWS CLI to initiate the deployment.
+Once you are ready for your deployment and have set up CloudWatch alarms for your endpoint, you can use either the Amazon SageMaker AI UpdateEndpoint API or the update-endpoint command in the AWS CLI to initiate the deployment.

 Topics